Evaluating Delta and other COVID variants to ensure test effectiveness

 Importance of testing

-While additional mutations are inevitable, the best way to prevent the virus from becoming more dangerous in the future is to do everything we can to slow infections now.
+The best way to combat the Delta variant and prevent the virus from becoming even more dangerous in the future is to do everything we can to slow infections now.

 Please be aware that the website you have requested is intended for the residents of a particular country or region, as noted on that site.
 As a result, the site may contain information on pharmaceuticals, medical devices and other products or uses of those products that are not approved in other countries or regions.